-Am I at risk for getting prostate cancer?
+Am I at risk for getting uterine cancer or who is at high risk for uterine cancer?

-The following factors can raise the risk of developing prostate cancer:
+The following factors may increase a woman’s risk of developing uterine cancer: